 The second day is where the fun begins, it is one of the most difficult parts of the Inca Trail to Machu Picchu.
 After a few kilometers going straightforward, you will begin to notice that the trail begins to steep up to finally reach a small town called Llulluchapampa.
 From there, you have another 2 hours to reach the Dead Woman Pass.
 After reaching the top and taking all the necessary photos, you will have about 2 more kilometers to the camp where you will rest for the night.

 After waking up, you will go up to another beautiful ruin called Runkurakay.
 From there, you can see mostly paved Inca trails and staircases.
-So be prepared to go downhill for a while.
-The third-day hike usually takes 6 to 8 hours, giving you plenty of time to take photos and observe the beautiful sightings.
+So get ready to go downhill for a while.
+The third-day hike usually takes from 6 to 8 hours, giving you plenty of time to take photos and observe the beautiful sightings.
 You have to be alert and ask your guide about the different ruins on the Inca Trail map.
-Finally, you will arrive at one of the last places to camp called Wiñay Wayna.
+Finally, you will arrive at one of the last places to camp and rest called Wiñay Wayna.